25% OFF On Grammarly Premium

 Does Ginger Provide Student Discounts?

-Yes, Ginger provides special discounts for students and faculty members as well as educational institutes.
+Yes, Ginger provides special discounts for students, faculty members, and educational institutes.

 Grammarly Vs. Ginger: Which One Is More User Friendly?